dstavy/Weather_App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Enter a name of a city, press the "Find Weather" button.
-A card withe the current weater in the selcted city wil apear beolw.
-In case of error, an error message will be diplayed instead.
+A card withe the current weather in the selected city wil appear below.
+In case of error, an error message will be displayed instead.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>